No need to buy a Mac Mini! Run OpenClaw 24/7 at a low cost of $6/month with Hostinger VPS

 openclaw/openclaw:latest

-• --restart always: the container starts automatically after any VPS reboot—no manual intervention needed
+• --restart always: the container starts automatically if the VPS reboots — no manual intervention needed

 • -p 8080:8080: maps the container's port 8080 to the host